Creating a dynamic website to help educate and prepare people in the event of a life threatening natural disaster.

-The brief: The Wellington Regional Emergency Office (WREMO) required an overhaul of their existing Get Prepared website to help inform the public about important emergency information in the greater Wellington region.
+The Wellington Regional Emergency Office (WREMO) required an overhaul of their existing Get Prepared website to help inform the public about important emergency information in the greater Wellington region.
 After Somar conducted a strategy workshop session with the product owners, it was agreed that the correct solution would be to create two websites - one that focuses on essential emergency update information, and another aimed at educating members of the public about how to prepare for an emergency.